Shippable/docs/sources/platform/integration/azure-dcos.md

 `Azure DC/OS` and `Azure Container Service` integrations are used to connect Shippable DevOps Assembly Lines platform to Azure Container Service to deploy Docker based applications.

-You can create either of these integrations from the integrations page.
+You can create this from the integrations page by following instructions here: [Adding an account integration](/platform/management/integrations/#adding-an-account-integration).

 This is the information you would require to create one of these integrations:

 * **Name** -- friendly name for the integration
 * **Username** -- Username to login to Mesos master VM